microclimate-dev2ops/microclimate-dev2ops.github.io/codewindtechpreview.md

 ## Installing Codewind

 #### Downloading the release binary on MacOS
-1. Download the installer binary file <a href="download/codewind" class="download-link trackdownload">codewind</a> to a folder on your system.
+1. Download <a href="download/codewind" class="download-link trackdownload">codewind</a> to a folder on your system.
 2. If the binary file has the `.dms` extension, remove the extension so that the file is named `codewind`.
-3. Make the installer usable with the `chmod 775 codewind` command.
+3. Make the `codewind` file usable with the `chmod 775 codewind` command.
 4. Enter the `./codewind install` command in the Terminal.
 5. Run the `./codewind` command to see the available commands.